cooperkernan/csa-on-blockchain/README.md

 If I'm not driving, those metrics seem to irrelevant or even nonsense.
 For example, why-the-hell I need to check (g) gasoline while walking? :)

-And if I'm driving a bus and you are a passenger.
-You may not care if I exceed the allowed speed or not, you may care the most if I will take you to the right place, on the right time ...
+And if I'm driving a bus and you are a passenger, you may not care if I exceed the allowed speed or not, you may care the most if I will take you to the right place, on the right time ...

 ### Metrics for CSA
 See [metrics.md](./metrics.md)